Tuskegee University: National Center for Bioethics in Research and Health Care

 National Center for Bioethics in Research and Health Care is the nation's first bioethics center devoted to engaging the sciences, humanities, law and religious faiths in the exploration of the core moral issues which underlie research and medical treatment of African Americans and other under-served people.
 The official launching of the Center took place two years after President Bill Clinton's apology to the nation, the survivors of the Syphilis Study, Tuskegee University, and Tuskegee/Macon County, Alabama for the U.S. Public Health Service medical experiment (1932–1972), where 399 poor—and mostly illiterate—African American sharecroppers became part of a study on non-treating and natural history of syphilis.
 The center houses the Bioethics Honors Program available to undergraduate students interested in bioethics.

 Athletics

 Tuskegee is a member of the National Collegiate Athletic Association (NCAA) Division II and competes within the Southern Intercollegiate Athletic Conference (SIAC).
-The university has a total of 10 varsity sports teams, five men's teams called the "Golden Tigers", and five women's teams called the "Tigerettes".
+The university has a total of 12 varsity sports teams, six men's teams called the "Golden Tigers", and six women's teams called the "Tigerettes".
+In Fall 2026, Tuskegee University added men's and women's soccer teams.

 Tuskegee's Men's Basketball won the 2014 SIAC Championship and the 2014 NCAA Division South Region Championship.
 The Golden Tigers also made it to the Elite Eight during the 2014 NCAA Men's Division II basketball tournament.
 Tuskegee's Women's Softball won the 2014 SIAC Championship.

 The Tuskegee Department of Athletics sponsors the following sports: